 Best Set: BalanceFrom GoYoga 7-Piece Set

-BalanceFrom’s GoYoga 7-Piece Set will cover all your yoga bases—in color-coordinated form, of course.
+BalanceFrom’s GoYoga 7-Piece Set will cover all your yoga bases—color-coordinated, of course.
 The set comes with one yoga mat, one knee pad, two towels, one yoga strap, and two foam yoga blocks.
 Use the yoga blocks to tackle challenging poses and use the yoga strap to make stretches more accessible.
-The towels will bolster your hips and back during seated postures, and the knee pad will cushion your knees any time you need to kneel.
+The towels will bolster your hips and back during seated postures, and the knee pad will cushion your knees anytime you need to kneel.
 Combined, these must-haves make yoga a whole lot easier and more comfortable.

 Best Cork: Node Fitness Cork Yoga Block Set

 Dense cork blocks are a great addition to hot yoga practices.
 But what if you’re looking for a more standard, lightweight yoga block and you just prefer the way cork feels?
 Node Fitness has your back.
-The brand’s Cork Yoga Block Set comes with two yoga blocks, both of which are crafted from lightweight, durable natural cork.
+The brand’s Cork Yoga Block Set comes with two yoga blocks crafted from lightweight, durable natural cork.
 The blocks still boast the same strength as denser cork options—they’re sturdy, non-slip, and moisture-wicking—but without all the extra weight.
 This makes them a great, textured alternative to classic foam blocks.

 Best Bamboo: Wooden-Life Bamboo Yoga Block

 Just like yoga blocks can make some postures more accessible, yoga straps can make some stretches more accessible.
 Given this, it’s no surprise that the two are often sold together.
-If you’re looking to build strength and flexibility, consider buying a block and strap set—like Gaiam’s Yoga Block + Yoga Strap Combo Set.
+If you’re looking to build strength and flexibility, consider buying a block-and-strap set—like Gaiam’s Yoga Block + Yoga Strap Combo Set.
 Gaiam’s yoga block is a best-in-class option, and its 6-foot yoga strap is incredibly versatile.
-And really, why buy them separately when you could just buy them together?
+And really, why buy them separately when you could buy them together?

 Best Curved: Manduka UnBlok Yoga Block